6vv9/6vv9.github.io/_posts/2025-07-30-google-cybersecurity-v2-my-journey-and-learnings.md

 2. **Testing:** Perform penetration tests, exploit simulations, or vulnerability scanning to confirm exposure and severity.
 3. **Risk Assessment:** Analyze the potential impact and likelihood of vulnerabilities to prioritize remediation efforts.
 4. **Remediation:** Apply patches, configuration changes, or other fixes to eliminate or reduce vulnerabilities.

+\#﻿### CSIRTs - Computer Security Incident Response Teams

+According to NIST, an incident is **"an occurrence that actually or imminently jeopardizes, without lawful authority, the confidentiality, integrity, or availability of information or an information system; or constitutes a violation or imminent threat of violation of law, security policies, security procedures, or acceptable use policies."**

+>All security incidents are events but not all events are security incidents (An event is an observable occurrence on a network, system, or device.
+[Logs are records of events that occur within an organizations systems])

+The Five W's of an incident:

+1. Who triggered the incident?
+2. What happened?
+3. When the incident took place?
+4. Where the incident took place?
+5. Why the incident occurred?

+S﻿ecurity incidents in an organization are handled by a designated team known as the CSIRT.

+Roles in a CSIRT Include:

+1. Security Analyst: Detect security incidents and determine if they need action based on the severity, some can be remediated and don't need escalation
+2. Technical Lead/Ops Lead: When alerts require escalation they are handled by technical leads who guide through the lifecycle.
+3. Incident Coordinator: Tracks and manages the CSIRT and cross coordination with other teams in the organization.